iOS-Apps-Code/.github/profile/README.md

 Hello!
-This is an account made by @alboxer2000 to store iOS apps' code!
+This is an account made by @alboxer2000 to archive iOS apps' code!